Key Takeaways

 Joint Base San Antonio is not one base.
 It is three major installations operating under unified command, each with distinct missions and housing patterns.

 Lackland AFB is home to all Air Force Basic Military Training, the 24th Air Force (cyber warfare), and the Defense Language Institute.
 It drives housing demand across the west and southwest sides of San Antonio.
 Randolph AFB handles pilot training and Air Force personnel management, pulling families into the northeast suburbs of Schertz, Cibolo, and Universal City.
-Fort Sam Houston is the military medical hub — Brooke Army Medical Center (BAMC) and the Army Medical Center of Excellence bring medical professionals and trainees into the near-northeast side of San Antonio.
+Fort Sam Houston is the military medical hub.
+Brooke Army Medical Center (BAMC) and the Army Medical Center of Excellence bring medical professionals and trainees into the near-northeast side of San Antonio.

 Your PCS Selling Timeline: Week-by-Week Guide

-Cash Marketplace Timeline
+Cash Investor Network Timeline

 - Week 3: Accept offer.
 Open title.
 Title company begins closing process.